abachman/ulid-ruby/README.md

 # ULID

 A ULID is a "Universally Unique Lexicographically-sortable Identifier."
+In its string form, a ULID is a compact, URL-friendly, Base32, unique ID string that encodes its time of creation and sorts according the time value it encodes.
+[Crockford's Base32](https://en.wikipedia.org/wiki/Base32#Crockford.27s_Base32) alphabet is used in encoding because it's easy to sort, unambiguous in its choice of letters, and like most Base32 encoding schemes is case-insensitive.

 This is a thin Ruby library for generating and parsing ULID values.
 This code is based on the original concept presented at https://github.com/alizain/ulid and in part based on code from the C# and Go projects at https://github.com/RobThree/NUlid and https://github.com/oklog/ulid respectively.

-**NOTE:** while the ULID values generated are compatible with the existing Ruby ULID library located at https://github.com/rafaelsales/ulid, this library is not code-compatible.
-I needed some additional features for a project and it was easier to just rebuild the functionality.
-May not be useful for anyone else but it's working for us in production at https://io.adafruit.com.
+**NOTE:** while the ULID values generated are compatible with the existing Ruby ULID library located at https://github.com/rafaelsales/ulid, this library is not code-compatible and it provides additinal features.
+While working on Adafruit IO, we needed to generate time-based, lexicographically sortable IDs _and_ we needed to be able to get the time value back out.
+At one point we used Cassandra and its native Time UUID type, but that didn't translate well to DynamoDB and its use of sort keys.
+ULIDs were found to be an acceptable choice and it was easier to just rebuild the existing functionality of [rafaelsales/ulid](https://github.com/rafaelsales/ulid) while adding parsing.
+This tool may not be useful for anyone else but it's working for us in production at https://io.adafruit.com.

-In its string representation, it's a compact, URL-friendly, Base32, unique ID string that encodes its time of creation and sorts according the time value it encodes.

 A ULID string looks like this: